Lahore Metrobus

-The Lahore Metrobus is a bus rapid transit service operating in Lahore Punjab, Pakistan.
-Lahore Metrobus service is integrated with Lahore Transport Company's local bus service to operate as one urban transport system, providing seamless transit service across Lahore District with connections to neighboring suburban communities.
-The Lahore Metrobus was designed to be opened in stages, with the first stage opening on 11 February 2013 stretching from Gajumata to Shahadra.
-The 27 km stretch was opened during a ceremony by Punjab Chief Minister Shahbaz Sharif along with Deputy Prime Minister of Turkey Bekir Bozdağ.
+The Lahore Metrobus is a bus rapid transit service operating in Lahore, Punjab, Pakistan.
+The service is integrated with Lahore Transport Company's local bus service to operate as one urban transport system, providing seamless transit service across Lahore District with connections to neighboring suburban communities.
+The Lahore Metrobus was designed to be opened in stages, with the first stage opening on 11 February 2013 stretching from Gajumata to Shahdara Bagh.
+The 27 km stretch was opened during a ceremony by Chief Minister of Punjab Shehbaz Sharif along with Deputy Prime Minister of Turkey Bekir Bozdağ.
 The second and third stages have been put on hold, as proposals have been put forth to convert the remaining stages to light rail.

 History

 Lahore Transport Company was established in 1984 to ease the traffic conditions of Lahore and improve bus services.
 LTC got all the transport responsibilities of traveling in Lahore in December 2009.
 A BRTS fleet of 650 Buses was introduced.
-It was given name "Lahore Bus Company".
-However, the BRTS did not have dedicated lanes and had to share roads with regular traffic with no right of way privileges.
+It was given the name "Lahore Bus Company".
+However, the BRTS did not have dedicated lanes and had to share roads with regular traffic with no right-of-way privileges.
 This resulted in a system that was a BRTS only in name.

 Planning

-After 20 years of discussion, the ambitious Lahore Metro, which had first been proposed in 1991 was abandoned in favour of a bus transit system.
+After 20 years of discussion, the ambitious Lahore Metro, which had first been proposed in 1991 was abandoned in favour of a bus transit system, inspired by the successful TransMilenio of Bogotá, Colombia and Istanbul Metrobus system.
+Plans were developed in the last quarter of 2011 by both local and Turkish experts.

 Construction

-Construction of the project was divided into different packages and was awarded to different contractors.
-Given to Haji Muhammad Aslam (HMA) and Sons Cranage (Pvt.)
-Ltd, for all major heavy steel and pillar work, this also included digging into the ground to develop the foundations of the project, and M/s Zahir Khan & Brothers in joint venture with M/s Reliable Engineering Services (Pvt.)
-Limited constructed the flyover part including two elevated rotaries for BRTS.
-Construction project started in March 2012 and buses entered service in February 2013.
-The system, which was constructed by the Traffic Engineering and Planning Agency (TEPA), a subsidiary of the Lahore Development Authority (LDA) at a cost Rs 29.65 billion.
+The construction of the project was divided into different packages and awarded to various contractors.
+Haji Muhammad Aslam (HMA) and Sons Cranage (Pvt.)
+Ltd. were responsible for all major heavy steel and pillar work, which included digging into the ground to develop the project's foundations.
+M/s Zahir Khan & Brothers, in joint venture with M/s Reliable Engineering Services (Pvt.)
+Limited, constructed the flyover section, including two elevated rotaries for the BRTS.
+The construction project began in March 2012, and buses entered service in February 2013.
+The system was constructed by the Traffic Engineering and Planning Agency (TEPA), a subsidiary of the Lahore Development Authority (LDA) at a cost Rs 29.65 billion.
 The system was built on the build–operate–transfer basis via the collaboration between the Punjab and the Turkish government.

-The system was inaugurated by Punjab, Chief Minister, Mian Shahbaz Sharif on February 11, 2013, in a ceremony attended by Turkish Deputy Prime Minister Bekir Bozdağ, Prime Minister and PML-N ex-chief Nawaz Sharif, as well as ambassadors from a number of other countries.
+The system was inaugurated by Punjab, Chief Minister, Mian Shahbaz Sharif on 11 February 2013, in a ceremony attended by Turkish Deputy Prime Minister Bekir Bozdağ, Prime Minister and PML-N ex-chief Nawaz Sharif, as well as ambassadors from many other countries.
 The Mayor of Istanbul, Kadir Topbaş, also announced a gift of 100 buses.
 It is Pakistan's first bus rapid transit system.